stratisMarkou/random-walks/content/analysis-i/ch01-reals/content.md

 # The real numbers

 In this section, we define fields, totally ordered sets, ordered fields, upper and lower bounds, and the upper and lower bound properties.
 We then define the real numbers in terms of these eariler definitions.

 ## Fields

 Analysis studies the properties of things like sequences, series, functions, derivatives and integrals defined with respect to the real or the complex numbers.
 We therefore need to define the real numbers.
 Instead of doing so directly however, we define an object called a *field*, which has all the necessary properties on which to do analysis.
-The reals can be shown to be an example of a field.
+The reals are an example of a field.

 <div class="definition">